Student Health Insurance

 - Policy start and expiration date (if applicable) under which you are covered

-If you have already waived coverage for the 2012-2013 academic year or previous academic years, you still need to submit a waiver form for 2013-2014.
+If you have already waived coverage for previous academic years, you still need to submit a waiver form for 2016-2017.
 The Commonwealth of Massachusetts requires that Gordon-Conwell collect this information each year.
 The next time we will accept waivers is at the start of the Fall semester.

-New students in the Fall and Spring terms enroll by completing the online enrollment form.
-New students in the Summer term will complete a paper form -- please see the Office of Student Life Services or email email@example.com.
+New students in Fall term may enroll by completing the online enrollment form.
+New students in the Summer term will complete a paper form -- please see the Office of Student Life Services or email firstname.lastname@example.org.
 Remember to complete each relevant field of the form (online or paper) and ensure that you are eligible for coverage.
 Contact Student Life Services to inquire about insurance enrollment and eligibility.

 Can students enroll dependents on the plan?

 Yes, you can add dependents not previously covered on the plan before the semester deadline.
 To enroll dependents, the student must also be eligible for insurance enrollment and must be enrolled on the insurance for the semester/year the dependents are enrolled.
-To enroll dependents for Fall 2013, click here.
+To enroll dependents click here.

 Does the insurance cover dental or vision?

-If students miss the waiver deadline, will they be charged for the insurance?
+If students miss the waiver deadline, will they be charged for the Student Health Plan?

-Yes, enrollment and/or waiver forms must be submitted by the waiver deadline for your waiver to be effective.
-Your ability to waive inclusion on the student health insurance plan will no longer be available after this date.
-Your student account will subsequently be billed the student only rate if you do not waive coverage in time.
+Yes, enrollment and/or waiver forms must be submitted by the waiver deadline to be effective.
+Your ability to waive inclusion on the Student Health Plan will no longer be available after this date.
+Eligible students who fail to waive in a timely fashion will be billed the Student Only rate (per MA State law).

-What if a student waived the student insurance coverage, but his or her health insurance coverage ends before the next enrollment deadline?
+What if a student waived inclusion in the Student Health Plan, but his or her health insurance coverage ends before the next enrollment deadline?
 Can that student enroll in the student health insurance after the enrollment deadline (i.e. sometime during the semester)?

 Yes.
 Losing existing coverage is considered a "qualified event."
-In this instance, yes you can enroll in the plan after the enrollment deadline provided you do so before 31 days after the expiration of your previous coverage.
-To complete this request, you must present documentation of your previous coverage and termination date.
+In this instance, you can enroll in the plan after the enrollment deadline provided you do so before 60 days after the expiration of your previous coverage.
+To complete this request, you must present documentation of your previous coverage and termination date (typically referred to as "End of Coverage" letter by insurance carriers).
 Please complete the "Qualifying Event" form, and turn it in with supporting documentation to the Office of Student Life Services.
 We will review your eligibility to enroll in the student health plan, based on this form and supporting documentation.

-How should I request 1099 forms for my taxes?
+How should I request a Form 1099 for tax purposes?